biopython/biopython.github.io/wiki/SearchIO.md

 <!-- -->

 1.  *How does Bio.SearchIO differ from Bio.Blast.NCBIStandalone*?
-    Different from Bio.Blast.NCBIXML, Bio.SearchIO actually uses the parser from Bio.Blast.NCBIStandalone under its hood.
-Due to the complexity and fickleness of the BLAST plain text output, the plan is to keep the existing parser under Bio.SearchIO to preserve the parsing capability of Bio.Blast.NCBIStandalone.
-Note that while support for plain text format parsing is tested up to Blast 2.2.26+, plain text outputs from newer BLAST+ versions may not be parseable.
+    Again, they provide different object models.
+However, Bio.SearchIO currently uses the parser from Bio.Blast.NCBIStandalone internally, but that old module will be deprecated.